SansGuidon/bookmarks/README.md

 * [Daniel Lebrero](https://danlebrero.com/2016/11/21/the-boy-who-cried-wolf-an-it-tale/) - (2016) The boy who cried wolf, an IT tale | on the importance of a correct log level
 > How does a project get to be one year late? … One day at a time.
 * [Downdetector](https://downdetector.com) - offers a realtime overview of status information and outages for all kinds of services. | online monitoring of your favorite services
+* [Sasha Jeltuhin](https://thenewstack.io/the-challenges-of-monitoring-kubernetes-and-openshift/) - (2018) The Challenges of Monitoring Kubernetes and OpenShift

 ## Nginx
 * [Remy van Elst & Juerd](https://cipherli.st/) - Cipherli.st : Examples of strong Ciphers for Apache, nginx, Lighttpd and other tools